lizardfs/documentation/source/cookbook/macosx.rst

   System Integrity Protection status: disabled.

 Now you are ready to add the required script to /sbin.
-Use your favourite editor and create the file **/sbin/mount_lizardfs** with the following contents::
+Use your favorite editor and create the file **/sbin/mount_lizardfs** with the following contents::